 Within Bacton.
 Fly a kite, set up a cricket match or kick a football on the green that forms the heart of Rainbows End Park.
 An Ice Cream van drives around the park on a daily basis during the summer.
 Stop him and buy one!
 Close to home, there is a lovely, well equipped, childrens playground in the village.
 Just at the end of the road, opposite the road to Mundesley, about 5 to 10 minutes walk away.

 Swimming?
-No problem, there are two private indoor pools you can hire by the hour for your exclusive use.
-Here at Olde Hall Indoor Swimming Pool and Bacton Private Pool Hire
+There is a private indoor pool you can hire by the hour for your exclusive use.
+Check here at Olde Hall Indoor Swimming Pool

-Walk to Walcott, beachcombing along the way and treat yourself to a Norfolk produced ice cream at Kingfisher Cafe.
+Walk to Walcott from Beachscape and Tides, beachcombing along the way and treat yourself to a Norfolk produced ice cream at Kingfisher Cafe.
 If the cafe’s shut then the local store stocks branded ice creams and sweets as a treat instead!

-Mundesley is the nearest village with a traditional amusement arcade and a great crazy golf course, Adventure Island.
+Mundesley is a little village with a traditional amusement arcade and a great crazy golf course, Adventure Island.
 The beach is lifeguarded and has a little cafe down on the seafront with more ice cream of course!

 Surfing in Cromer.
 Well we may not have quite the big waves of Cornwall, but they can still have great fun learning to surf in Cromer with The Glide Surf School.
 The school runs 7 days a week from April to the end of October.
 You can use your own gear, or hire all the equipment you need from the school.
 If the surf isn’t high enough for surfing, then you can try the gentler alternative of Stand Up Paddle Boarding.